ariellecerini/heals-dev-dashboard/README.md

 docker-compose up
 ```

+The dashboard page will be accessible on [http://localhost:3000](http://localhost:3000)

+## Development

+### Docker

-Build and run in dev mode with hot reload:
+Use the development compose file to build and run in dev mode with hot reload:

 ```shell
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```

-### Front-end build info

-(This does not apply when running in a docker container)
+### Frontend only without docker

+(Queries will not function properly without docker services)

+Requires nodejs version 14.17.
+Recommend using nvm.

 ```bash
 # install dependencies